 1. Know the Laws Around Rental Property Management

 There are many laws covering the landlord-tenant relationship.
 Even if you have a lawyer, it's important to be familiar with the ones that are most relevant to your everyday work as a property manager.
-For example, there are state laws covering tenant rights, security deposits and access to rental properties.
+For example, there are state laws covering tenant rights, security deposits, fake service dogs, and access to rental properties.
 Your city or individual housing complexes may also have rules regarding the number and types of rentals you pursue.
 Before you begin, take a good look at the rules and regulations surrounding your rental properties.

 2. Start With Small, Targeted Work

 Whether you're managing your own properties or you're doing so on behalf of others, start with a niche you know well.
 You might choose to start in a neighborhood you're very familiar with or with renters from your own networks so that you can learn the ropes of the rental property management business.
 This will provide you with experience you can build on as your business grows.